Healthier Cafeterias Thanks to the Healthy, Hunger-Free Kids Act

 Districts like Renton show what an impact the Healthy Hunger-Free Kids Act has had on schools.
 But there has also been progress in providing healthier choices for younger kids.
 For instance, the foods available through the Special Supplemental Nutrition Program for Women, Infants, and Children now include more fruits, vegetables, and whole grains, and the U.S. Department of Agriculture is updating standards for the Child and Adult Care Food Program, which provides meals in child-care and afterschool programs.
 Together, these programs touch the lives of millions of young children every day.

 These changes are commendable, and we must continue to push for progress so that the obesity rate among kids 2 to 5 keeps going down.
 We can do that by helping to ensure that schools have the support they need to provide nutritious foods and drinks to children so they can learn, grow, and thrive.

 Right now, students in third grade have only gone to schools with healthier meals.
 In a few more years, healthier policies will be in place across the board for children as young as 2.
 School and child-care looks pretty different for these kids than it does for those just a few years older.
 As RWJF focuses on helping make sure all children can grow up at a healthy weight, we know it’s essential to continue progress in both of these areas.
 We are working toward a country in which all children enter kindergarten at a healthy weight, and then the school they’re in is as healthy as possible, no matter where they live.

 Occasions like this anniversary remind us just how far we’ve really come in making that vision a reality.
 Let’s make the next five years even better so we have even more things to celebrate on the tenth anniversary of the Healthy, Hunger-Free Kids Act.

 Monica Hobbs Vinluan, JD, is a senior program officer at the Robert Wood Johnson Foundation working to ensure that all children in the United States have a healthy start.
-Follow her on Twitter.
+Reader her full bio.